kgoertle/YOLO4r/README.md

 ### Prerequisites
 - Must use Python 3.10 or older.
 - Keep in mind, training and detection require entirely separate system requirements.
-- A computer with an relatively powerful CPU or has a GPU with CUDA enabled is required.
+- A computer with a relatively powerful CPU or has a GPU with CUDA enabled is required.

 ## Execution
 ### Initiate Training